 tenor

-The first real AI employee
+The first real AI hire who becomes part of your team

-drag to rotate · shift+drag to pan
+drag to rotate·shift+drag to pan

 drag to rotate·click a piece to move